pixelartexchange/artbase/README.md

 ##  Frequently Asked Questions (F.A.Qs) and Answers

+Note: The script samples use the  [**webclient package / gem**](https://rubygems.org/gems/webclient).
+If you get the error `"cannot load such file -- webclient (LoadError)"` when running a sample script, use `$ gem install webclient` to install the missing webclient package /gem.

 **Q: How can I download all the metadata (one-by-one) for token collections?**

 Let's try the 10000 Moonbirds collection.